Harald-U/istio-handson/workshop/exercise6.md

 1. Open Kiali, select 'Graph', Namespace: default, and in the Display pulldown check Security.
 The display will change a little bit and show little phone handsets:
     ![phone](../images/kiali-unsecure.png)

+    *I am currently not sure if this is on purpose or a bug because I don't understand the meaning of a handset in a security context.
+In previous versions there was a padlock icon when mTLS was STRICT.*

 1. Next we create a PeerAuthentication configuration for configuring the receiving end to use mTLS.
 We also change the existing destination rules to configure the client side to use mTLS.

     Run the following command to enable mTLS in the 'default' namespace: